ehedman/flowSensor/README.md

 ### Test
 It is possible to test this app on a bare Pico W without the extra hats and just browse in to this device home page.
 In such case, disable the RTC define in the water-ctrl.h to get sane date timestamps.

+The first time this app is installed on a fresh Pico W, the pico will enter AP (Access Point) mode and from there it can be configured as a ordinary (STA) wifi node.
+The passord for AP mode is "digiflow".

+It is also possibe to switch between these modes by using display buttons.
+The AP mode is considered a "rescue" mode if the pico is somehow lost in the wifi universe.

 To folow the console output, attach a seral to USB dongle to the Picos' No 1 (output)  pin.

 ### External dependencies